ETS-ReactNative1/react-wisteria/README.md

 **react-fp-context** is a library that wraps the React Context with a functional API that can make your life easier while getting/setting your state! only one way to get your state and one way to update it (no selectors/actions/reducers/types/connectors!)

+## Tiny Background

+The concept was kicked off when I was in one of the Hackathons in Fiverr (The company I work in) where we started (Me & Igor Burshtein) coding a React project and we had only two days to finish the things!
+Two days that prevents us from creating (actions - selectors - reducers - types - connectors) files all over the place!
+We needed a fast and quick state management library...
+And BTW we won in the hackathon!

 ## Installation

 ```js